 Instructions

-If you don't use it immediately, remember to stir it from time to time as it cools down to avoid lumps.
+If you don’t use it immediately, remember to stir it occasionally as it cools down to avoid lumps.

 Notes

-Nutrition information is an estimate for one serving of white sauce out of six.
+Nutrition information is an estimate for 1 cup of white sauce out of 4 cups.

 TIP ON COOLING DOWN